tidyverse/tidyverse.org/content/blog/playing-on-the-same-team-as-your-dependecy/index.md

 Developing packages for R is a matter of standing on the shoulders of others.
 Very seldom does packages exist in a vacuum --- on the contrary, we often rely on dependencies to avoid duplication of code or lean into the work done by experts within an adjacent field.

-It can easily feel like a one way relationship to take on a dependency on another package.
+It can easily feel like a one-way relationship to take on a dependency of another package.
 You are responsible for keeping your package working and the developer of the dependency can ignore whatever goes on in your package.
 Code flows only from the dependency to your package.
 This is not true, though.
 By taking on a dependency you enter into a mutual relationship with it.
-The dependency implicitly promises to not change it's interface without providing an upgrade path to you.
-You, on the other hand promises to only rely on the public interface of the package.
-This blog post goes into detail with what your promise entails.
+The dependency implicitly promises not to change its interface without providing an upgrade path to you.
+You, on the other hand, promises to only rely on the public interface of the package.
+This blog post goes into detail as to what your promise entails.

 ### Why does this matter?

-As a developer you may be surprised to learn that the dependency's promise is enforced by CRAN.
-When submitting a new version for release the package goes through a battery of tests, among these a reverse dependency check where all packages on CRAN that depends on the submitted package is checked against the new version.
-If any regressions have occurred it is flagged.
+As a developer, you may be surprised to learn that the dependency's promise is enforced by CRAN.
+When submitting a new version for release, the package goes through a battery of tests, including a reverse dependency check where all packages on CRAN that depend on the submitted package are checked against the new version.
+If any regressions have occurred, it is flagged.
 The CRAN repository policy states:

-> If an update will change the package\'s API and hence affect packages depending on it, it is expected that you will contact the maintainers of affected packages and suggest changes, and give them time (at least 2 weeks, ideally more) to prepare updates before submitting your updated package.
+> If an update will change the package's API and hence affect packages depending on it, it is expected that you will contact the maintainers of affected packages and suggest changes, and give them time (at least 2 weeks, ideally more) to prepare updates before submitting your updated package.

 This is good in general --- it *is* important that a package maintains a stable interface across versions --- but can become a huge obstacle to updates if the packages that depends on you are reaching behind the curtain and making assumptions you never promised to adhere to.

 ## What's in an API?

 For better and worse, R as a language is extremely liberal with what you can access as a user.
-There is practically no data or function you can't access and modify which makes the concept of APIs a question of conventions.
+There is practically no data or function you can't access and modify, which makes the concept of APIs a question of conventions.
 Those conventions are quite well defined when it comes to functions in packages, but much less so for everything else.
-We will discuss functions first and then proceed into the more gray area of objects and data.
+We will discuss functions first, and then proceed into the more gray areas of objects and data.

 ### Exported functions

-When creating a package you are now required to provide a NAMESPACE file which states the functions you import *into* your package for use, and the functions you export *out of* your package for others to use.
-The NAMESPACE file demarcates in very clear terms the functional interface of a package but is still based on mutual trust.
+When creating a package, you are required to provide a NAMESPACE file which states the functions you import *into* your package for use, and the functions you export *out of* your package for others to use.
+The NAMESPACE file demarcates in very clear terms the functional interface of a package, but is still based on mutual trust.
 While you cannot import functions from a package that have not been exported, there is nothing in the R language that prevents you from using them by accessing them directly.
-Below we will talk about several ways of doing this and why all of them has issues:
+Below, we will talk about several ways of doing this and why each of them has issues:

 #### Using `:::`

-R provides two operators for accessing objects in a package namespace: `::` allows you to fetch exported objects and functions while `:::` allows you to access *any* object and function.
+R provides two operators for accessing objects in a package namespace: `::` allows you to fetch exported objects and functions, while `:::` allows you to access *any* object and function (both public and internal).
 Thus, you could for instance gain access to the internal `camelize()` function in ggplot2 to convert geom function names into ggproto object names like so:

 <div class="highlight">